aldehir/ut2u/README.md

 ### Check Dependencies

-`ut2u package check-deps` will scan your UT2004 folder and verify every package has it's dependencies met.
+`ut2u package check-deps` verifies every package in your UT2004 installation has its dependencies met.
 It requires you pass in the path to your UT2004.ini file.

 ```console
 $ ut2u package check-deps /path/to/System/UT2004.ini